What Causes Postpartum Cramping And How To Get Rid Of It?

 Image: Shutterstock

-• Cesarean delivery: According to the World Health Organization, up to 21% of deliveries in 2021 were done through cesarean section globally.
-If you have had a C-section, you may experience a pulling sensation or post-delivery pains in the abdominal region which may last for a few months (15).
+• Cesarean delivery: According to the World Health Organization, up to 21% of deliveries in 2021 were done through cesarean section globally (18).
+If you have had a C-section, you may experience a pulling sensation or post-delivery pains in the abdominal region which may last for a few months (19).
 The incision from the surgery also takes time to heal and causes pain around the lower abdomen.

 protip_icon Point to consider

 • Constipation: You may experience bowel movements after a few days of childbirth.
+An observational study doneon pregnant and postpartum women in Finland in 2021 suggests that the prevalence of constipation is higher during postpartum than in pregnancy and that women who underwent cesarean are at higher risk than those with vaginal delivery (20).
 Initially, the experience would be painful due to hemorrhoidsiA condition in which the rectal and anal region veins get swollen. and perineum tearsi A tear in the region between the anus and the vagina (perineum) during vaginal delivery.
-(16).
+(11).

 protip_icon Quick tip